 Emma Clarkson – I have been part of the Cowgate community for just over 3 years, as an Early Years Practitioner.
 I obtained my Froebel in Childhood Practice certificate in 2013.
 I believe that Cowgate is unique in the way that staff respect and trust our children to be directors in their own learning, giving them freedom for play to flow naturally between outdoors and indoors, and throughout different areas of the centre.

 Gosia Majda – I moved to Edinburgh nearly 10 years ago, and I’ve been working in childcare since then.
 I joined Cowgate in December 2015 as a temporary early years practitioner.
 I love the outdoors, travelling and also crochet which I use to support the heuristic play in 0-3 room.
-I began the University of Edinburgh Froebel course in October 2016 .
+I completed the University of Edinburgh Froebel course in June 2017.

 Kate Bowman – Hi, My name is Kate or Katie!
 I am an outdoor enthusiast and I love to escape the city most weekends in my Campervan.
 I started my role here as an Early Years Practitioner in March 2013, since then I have completed my CPD Froebel in The Early Years at The University of Edinburgh and I am currently undertaking my Forest School Leadership course.